elenekat/Installing_FLASH/README.md

 # Installing FLASH on MacOS

-We need to install dependencies:
+We need to install dependencies.
+Open terminal and copy these commands there.

 ## easy ones:
 * C compiler